 On average, ninety-three percent of participating students – undergraduates and graduates – say they would recommend the program to a friend.
 Common benefits reported by students include the opportunity to:

 - Explore their research and career interests

-- Work closely with faculty
+- Work closely with faculty and other students

 - Gain valuable experience for their resume